AlexsLemonade/scpca-downstream-analyses/README.md

     - Clustering that was performed within the workflow

 See the [expected output section](#expected-output) for more information on these output files.
+You can also download an example of the summary HTML report [here](https://scpca-downstream-analyses.s3.amazonaws.com/example-results/sample01/library01_core_analysis_report.html) and an example of the processed `SingleCellExperiment` object as a RDS file [here](https://scpca-downstream-analyses.s3.amazonaws.com/example-results/sample01/library01_processed_sce.rds).

 ## 1. How to install the core downstream analyses workflow